 Our customer contracts generally contain infringement indemnity provisions.
 Under those provisions, we generally agree, subject to certain exceptions, to indemnify, defend, and hold harmless the customer in connection with third party claims against the customer alleging that the customer's use of our software products in compliance with their license infringe the third party's patent, copyright, or other intellectual property rights.
 Conditions to our obligations generally include that we are provided the right to control the defense of the claims and, in general, to control settlement negotiations.
-Those provisions generally provide also that, if the customer is prevented from using our software because of a third party infringement claim, our sole obligation (in addition to the indemnification, defense, and hold harmless obligation referred to above) is to, at our expense, (i) procure for the customer the right to continue to use the software, (ii) to replace or modify the product so that its use by the customer does not infringe, or, if either of the foregoing are not reasonably feasible, to terminate the customer contract and provide a refund of the unamortized portion of the customer's license fee (based on a five year amortization period).
-Our customer contracts sometimes also require us to indemnify, defend, and hold harmless the customer in connection with death, personal injury, or property damage claims made by third parties with respect to actions of our personnel or contractors.
-Conditions to our obligations generally include that we are provided the right to control the defense of the claims and, in general, to control settlement negotiations.
+Those provisions generally provide also that, if the customer is prevented from using our software because of a third party infringement claim, our sole obligation (in addition to the indemnification, defense, and hold harmless obligation referred to above) is to, at our expense, (i) procure for the customer the right to continue to use the software, (ii) to replace or modify the product so that its use by the customer does not infringe, or, if either of the foregoing are not reasonably feasible, to terminate the customer contract and provide a refund of the unamortized portion of the customer in connection with death, personal injury, or property damage claims made by third parties with respect to actions of our personnel or contractors.
 The indemnity obligations contained in our customer contracts generally have no specified expiration date and no specified monetary limitation on liability.
 We have not previously incurred costs to settle claims or pay awards under these indemnification obligations.
-We account for these indemnity obligations in accordance with FASB guidance on accounting for
+We account for these indemnity obligations in accordance with FASB guidance on accounting for contracts as of December 31, 2013.